DAGobertGans/docgen/_elk-wiki/ELK-Metadata-Language.md

 * Which layout options your plug-in contributes, and which layout options your algorithms support.
 * Which layout algorithm categories your plug-in contributes, and which of them your algorithms belong to.

-The basic layout of an `elkm` file looks something like this:
+The basic layout of a `melk` file looks something like this:

 ```
 <package declaration>